 A sudden fracture without obvious cause can be a sign of osteoporosis.
 A bone density test is the best way to know.
 It is painless, easy and non-invasive.
 The best treatment is prevention, though, but better to start a healthy plan now rather than wait.
 Waiting until you have a fracture due to osteoporosis means your bones are already very porous.

-· Women who have had a full hysterectomy.
+-Women who have had a full hysterectomy.
 Without the ovaries, the protective hormones become quickly depleted.
 Traditional doctors usually do not prescribe progesterone when there is no uterus, believing that progesterone receptors are only in the uterus.
-We have known for some time that progesterone receptors are throughout the body.
-Yet many doctors still do not prescribe progesterone, let alone Natural, Bio-identical hormones.
+We have known for some time that progesterone receptors are throughout the whole body, yet many doctors still do not prescribe progesterone, let alone Natural, Bio-identical hormones.

 Disease Prevention and Treatment ; Life Extension, Expanded Third Edition;

 85,000 female nurses; Tracked eating habits from 1980 to determine if eating habits had adverse effect on bone density.

 The common traditional treatment is with bisphosphonate drugs, commonly known as Fosamax and Actonel, the longer acting version, at 70 mg and 10mg per week respectively.
 Their half life is infinity, so it stays in the body forever, which is not good.
 Bones formed with bisphosphonates are not as strong or as healthy as natural bone.
 Also, the side effects of these extremely expensive drugs can be severe, even to the point of hospitalization.
 One of the most common side effects is bone deterioration!
 The "need" for these drugs was actually created by Big Pharma to, what else?
 Make billions selling drugs.